beeware/Python-Apple-support/README.rst

     * Apple TV (4th gen or later)
 * watchOS 4.0 or later, on:
     * Apple Watch (4th gen or later)
-* visionOS 2.0 or later, on:
-    * Apple Vision Pro

 Quickstart
 ----------